awsdocs/aws-proton-administrator-guide/doc_source/ag-env-update.md

 # Update an environment<a name="ag-env-update"></a>

-If the environment is associated with an environment account connection, *don't* update or include the `protonServiceRoleArn` parameter to update or connect to an environment account connection\.
+If the AWS Proton environment is associated with an environment account connection, *don't* update or include the `protonServiceRoleArn` parameter to update or connect to an environment account connection\.

 You can only update to a new environment account connection if both of the following is true:
 + It was created in the same environment account that the current environment account connection was created in\.